 Born in Dartmouth, Nova Scotia (NS), Bob Dawson, an all-round athlete, excelled in baseball, basketball and hockey.
 On the latter, he was the “first black” in 1967 to play in what was then the Atlantic Intercollegiate Hockey League (AIHL) with Saint Mary’s University in Halifax.
 As a result, he was often the target of racial slurs by opposing players and their fans.
 In 1968, Coach Bob Boucher regarded him as one of the most improved defensemen in the league.
 Darrell Maxwell (Truro, NS) and Percy Paris (Windsor, NS) later joined Bob, making Saint Mary’s the first and only Canadian university to have 3 black players on the same hockey team.
 To add to that distinction, during a game in 1970 against Mount Allison University in New Brunswick, Coach Boucher played Bob, Darrell and Percy together on a line thus becoming the “first all-black forward line” in the history of Canadian university and college hockey.
 The trio played together again in a few other league games.

-During Bob’s stint with the Huskies from 1967 to 1971, he helped the team win AIHL conference championships in 1969, 1970 and 1971, and go on to represent the league at the Canadian Intercollegiate Hockey Championships only to loose in the finals in the last 2 years to the University of Toronto.
+During Bob’s stint with the Huskies from 1967 to 1971, he helped the team win AIHL conference championships in 1969, 1970 and 1971, and go on to represent the league at the Canadian Intercollegiate Hockey Championships.
 Former NHL player Lowell MacDonald of the Pittsburgh Penguins, who was completing his degree at Saint Mary’s, saw Bob play and felt that he had the talent to play in the NHL, if given the opportunity.
-The NHL, however, had what appeared to be an “unofficial policy of exclusion” against blacks between 1961 and 1973.
+The NHL, however, had what appeared to be an “unofficial policy of exclusion” against blacks between 1961 and 1974.

 Rather than pursing a career in hockey, Bob went on to Dalhousie University where he graduated in 1973 with a Masters Degree in Social Work.
 After graduating, he was appointed by the Public Service Commission of Canada with the important task of establishing and managing a program to improve the representation of blacks in federal government departments in Nova Scotia.
-When not working, Bob played in the Halifax Intermediate Hockey League with Speedy Print where he was selected a First Team All-Star in 1978-1979.
-He also played in the Nova Scotia Senior Hockey League for the Truro Bearcats and was regarded as one of the top defensemen in the league.
+When not working, Bob played in the Halifax Intermediate Hockey League where he was selected a First Team All-Star in 1978-1979.
+He also played in the Nova Scotia Senior Hockey League and was regarded as one of the top defensemen in the league.

-After his time in Halifax, Bob and his family moved to Ottawa, Ontario, in 1980 where he continued his career in the federal Public Service in the field of human resources management in the areas of (a) career development and talent management (managed a department’s Management Trainee Program and served as the Departmental Liaison Officer for the Career Assignment and Interchange Programs), (b) employment equity (EE) and diversity (coordinated and managed departmental programs dealing with visible minorities, Aboriginal peoples and persons with disabilities; analyzed and developed HR personnel policies; reviewed assessment and selection tools for bias, stereotyping and offensive content; developed tools and strategies to address issues identified through the workforce analysis and employment systems reviews; and assisted in the development of diversity training initiatives), and (c) recruitment and staffing (recruited, selected and appointed candidates to positions in the professional, technical and administrative categories as well as represented departments at appeal board hearings).
+After his time in Halifax, Bob and his family moved to Ottawa, Ontario, in 1980 where he continued his career in the federal Public Service in the field of human resources management in the areas of (a) career development and talent management (managed a department’s Management Trainee Program and served as the Departmental Liaison Officer for the Career Assignment and Interchange Programs), (b) employment equity (EE) and diversity (coordinated and managed departmental EE programs, analyzed and developed HR personnel policies, reviewed assessment and selection tools for bias, stereotyping and offensive content; and assisted in the development of diversity training initiatives), and (c) recruitment and staffing (recruited, selected and appointed candidates to positions in the professional, technical and administrative categories as well as represented departments at appeal board hearings).

 Over the years, Bob has worked with community groups and organizations, and law enforcement agencies in Ottawa on issues related to employment equity, racism and discrimination, race relations, and police-community relations.
 As a member of the Ottawa-Carleton Area Police Community Council, he helped develop the “Community Partners in Action”, which was a strategy for the prevention, management, and resolution of critical incidents involving the police, visible minority and Aboriginal communities.
 While on the Executive of the National Capital Alliance on Race Relations, Bob developed and implemented the “Police-Minority Youth Program” to improve relations between the police and youth in the visible minority community, and participated in the conciliation process with the Canadian Human Rights Commission concerning the landmark discrimination case against Health Canada involving acting appointments and the promotion of visible minorities in management positions.
 In recognition of his work with the police in the areas of personnel policies on race relations and diversity, and police-community relations, he received a Civilian Citation and Community Service Award from the Police Services Boards of Gloucester and Ottawa.